 Feds Slam Chicago for Abuses of Police Power

-(CN) – The Justice Department said in a scathing report released Friday that the Chicago Police Department’s failures in training and accountability are to blame for civil rights violations and the erosion of public trust.
+CHICAGO (CN) – The Justice Department said in a scathing report released Friday that the Chicago Police Department’s failures in training and accountability are to blame for civil rights violations and the erosion of public trust.

 The city and the U.S. Department of Justice reached an agreement in principle to work together toward a consent decree that will addressing deficiencies found in the government’s investigation.
 Its findings are outlined in a 161-page report.